themexpert/docs/pages/02.joomla-templates/cursor/docs.md

 ##Homepage Settings
 ----------
-Daily Edition Homepage fully based on modules, and we turned on component disable for the Homepage, to do this go to
+Cursor Homepage fully based on modules, and we turned on component disable for the Homepage, to do this go to
 ```Extensions → Template Manager → Tx_Parallax → Advance```
 And turn on `Component Disable` option and enter your Home page menu id.